core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Within a topic, there is the topic-data property containing the URI of the topic-data resource that a CoAP client can subscribe and publish to.
 Resources exposing resources of the topic-data type are expected to use the resource type 'core.ps.data'.

-The topic-data contains the URI of the topic-data resource for publishing and subscribing.
+The topic-data key in the topic resource contains the URI of the topic-data resource for publishing and subscribing.
 So retrieving the topic will also provide the URL of the topic-data (see {{topic-get-resource}}).

-It is also possible to discover a list of topic-data resources by sending a request to the collection with rt=core.ps.data resources as shown below.
+It is also possible to discover a list of topic-data resources by sending a request to the collection with query rt=core.ps.data resources as shown below.
+Any topic collection resource MUST support this query.

 ~~~~
    Request: